 Newt Gingrich spent much of last week bashing Mitt Romney for allowing a Super PAC to run negative ads against him.
 But this week, after a pro-Newt Super PAC trashed Romney in Iowa, Gingrich has dialed back his rhetoric.

-on Gingrich's reaction and an interview with the Super PAC's founder, including a look at where the PAC is planning to go negative next:
+I've got a story today on Gingrich's reaction and an interview with the Super PAC's founder, including a look at where the PAC is planning to go negative next: